-- The most appropriate order and method of working - Provision of adequate lighting and safe method of electrical distribution - Allocation of responsibilities, and any necessary liaison requirements between this Company and others on site - Hazards arising from underground and overhead services - Welfare facilities required - Fire precautions - Any particular training or instruction required for site personnel - Temporary works provision (scaffolding, excavation support, etc.) - An assessment of the risk involved with the use of any substance, process or work activity hazardous to health and safety - Operations which may result in noise levels where action is necessary - · Areas on sites where safety helmets must be worn - Assess the risks and provide written instructions in unusual situations not covered by Company Policy to establish working methods and sequences, outline potential hazards at each stage and indicate precautions to be adopted.
-Obtain Method Statements from sub-contractors carrying out high risk activities such as demolition, steel erection, asbestos removal, etc. - Obtain details from sub-contractors of assessments of risk associated with substances, processes or any work activity hazardous to health and safety which they intend to carry out, and check that their planned control measures will provide protection to others on the site - Inform sub-contractors of the proposed areas on site where safety helmets will be worn
+- The most appropriate order and method of working - Provision of adequate lighting and safe method of electrical distribution - Allocation of responsibilities, and any necessary liaison requirements between this Company and others on site - Hazards arising from underground and overhead services - Welfare facilities required - Fire precautions - Any particular training or instruction required for site personnel - Temporary works provision (scaffolding, excavation support, etc.) - An assessment of the risk involved with the use of any substance, process or work activity hazardous to health and safety - Operations which may result in noise levels where action is necessary - Ensure Mandatory and Task Specific PPE is worn where required - Assess the risks and provide written instructions in unusual situations not covered by Company Policy to establish working methods and sequences, outline potential hazards at each stage and indicate precautions to be adopted. - Obtain details from sub-contractors of assessments of risk associated with substances, processes or any work activity hazardous to health and safety which they intend to carry out, and check that their planned control measures will provide protection to others on the site